monkdbofficial/demo.fts/README.md

 - You may swap mistral + ollama with something else.
 For example, OpenAI, etc.
 - You may swap sentence transformers with something else.
 For example, OpenAI Embeddings, etc.
 - You may swap ag-news dataset used in this demo with something else.
 For example, custom datasets, etc.

+## Update as on 13th Nov, 2025:

+Now this demo repo supports the below features.

+- Users can paste a URL of a PDF, and process the PDF.
+- PDF processing will chunk the content and store it in MonkDB (also embeds it using Sentence Transformers).
+    - Please note that PDF processing, chunking, etc must come from application teams of orgs.
+MonkDB will act as the backend to store the chunks of content.
+- Then users can chat with the document content (context window is set to 5000 for better results).
+- Users can search for keywords of PDF documents as well in the *global search* filter.
+However, please note that users must select **document** from the filter dropdown to search PDF docs.